 If you feel yourself low on energy, here are some foods that you should start eating more.
 They are healthy and provide the nutrients you need for more energy.

 Foods High in Complex Carbohydrates

 Eat these for more fiber and energy.
-It's recommended that you get 25 to 30 grams just for proper bowel function: Potatoes, apples, whole grain bread, raspberries, dried beans, peas, whole grain cereal, celery, oatmeal, carrots, broccoli, whole grain crackers, amaranthe, pearl barley, asparagus, yams, sweet potatoes, prunes, strawberries, corn, chick peas.
+It's recommended that you get 25 to 30 grams just for proper bowel function: Potatoes, apples, whole grain bread, raspberries, dried beans, peas, whole grain cereal, celery, oatmeal, carrots, broccoli, whole grain crackers, amaranth, pearl barley, asparagus, yams, sweet potatoes, prunes, strawberries, corn, chickpeas.